 Alert conditions that generate too-long NRQL queries

 Alert conditions created in Infrastructure rely on behind-the-scenes NRQL queries, and NRQL queries have a 4096-character limit.
-This means that if your alert generates a very complex NRQL query that filters on many elements (for example, including many hosts, or many tags), it will exceed this limit and display an error message saying that the condition failed.
+This means that if your condition generates a very complex NRQL query that filters on many elements (for example, including many hosts or many tags), it will exceed this limit and display an error message saying that the condition failed.

-For more about this issue, see Best practices for filtering in Infrastructure alerts on the Explorer's Hub.
+For more information, see Best practices for filtering in Infrastructure alerts in New Relic's Explorers Hub.